ovh/docs/pages/platform/ai/training_tuto_30_build_custom_image/guide.en-ie.md

 ---
-title: AI Training - Tutorial -  Build & use custom image
+title: AI Training - Tutorial -  Build & use custom Docker image
 slug: training/build-use-custom-image
 excerpt: Explanations on how to build and use your own custom image
 section: AI Training tutorials